 - Gold and the US dollar generally move in opposite directions because gold is priced in dollars and competes with dollar-denominated assets.

-- A strong dollar makes gold more expensive for foreign buyers, reducing demand and pushing prices down.
+- A strong dollar makes gold more expensive for foreign buyers, reducing demand and pushing prices down — the core of the gold vs US dollar relationship.

 - Historical cycles (2008–2011, 2014–2015, 2020–2022) clearly show the inverse correlation in action.